Add a New Agent Settings Profile

 - (Windows and Mac only) ConfigureUser Interfaceoptions for the Cortex XDR console.By default, Cortex XDR uses the settings specified in the default agent settings profile and displays the default configuration in parenthesis.
 When you select a setting other than the default, you override the default configuration for the profile.

 - Tray Icon—Choose whether you want the Cortex XDR agent icon to beVisible(default) orHiddenin the notification area (system tray).

 - XDR Agent Console Access—Enable this option to allow access to the Cortex XDR console.

 - XDR Agent User Notifications—Enable this option to operate display notifications in the notifications area on the endpoint.
 When disabled, the Cortex XDR agent operates in silent mode where the Cortex XDR agent does not display any notifications in the notification area.
-If you enable notifications, you can use the default notification messages, or provide custom text (up to 50 characters) for each notification type.
+If you enable notifications, you can use the default notification messages, or provide custom text for each notification type.
 You can also customize a notification footer.

 - Live Terminal User Notifications—Choose whether toNotifythe end user and display a pop-up on the endpoint when you initiate a Live Terminal session.
 For Cortex XDR agents 7.3 and later releases only, you can choose toRequest end-user permissionto start the session.
 If the end user denies the request, you will not be able to initiate a Live Terminal session on the endpoint.

 - (Cortex XDR agent 7.3 and later releases only)Live Terminal Active Session Indication—Enable this option to display a blinking light ( ) on the tray icon (or in the status bar for Mac endpoints) for the duration of the remote session to indicate to the end user that a live terminal session is in progress.